LGBT Studies Courses

 ADVISE: Readiness for college-level English or ESL 188

-Focuses on Transgender and 'gender variant' figures throughout the world who, historically, held a sacred place within ancient cultures as evidenced in art and literature.
-The course will then move to explore modem and contemporary views of Trans gender and 'gender variant' people within various cultures including LGBT politics, art and culture.
+Examination of transgender and gender-diverse figures throughout the world who, historically, held a sacred place within ancient cultures as evidenced in art and literature.
+The course will then move to explore modern and contemporary views of transgender and gender-diverse people within various cultures globally, including LGBTQIA2+ politics, art and culture.

 ADVISE: Readiness for college-level English or ESL 188